uptane/uptane-standard/uptane-standard.md

   * *Snapshot Role*: Indicates which images the repository has released at the same time.

-  * *Targets Role*: Holda the metadata used to verify the image
+  * *Targets Role*: Holds the metadata used to verify the image, such as cryptographic hashes and file size.

   * *Timestamp Role*: Indicates if there are any new metadata or image on the repository